San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 - San Jose State's games this year have gone over the total in one out of four opportunities (25%).

-- The Spartans have nine giveaways this season, while the Aggies have 10 takeaways .
+- This year, the Spartans have nine turnovers, one fewer than the Aggies have takeaways (10).

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.